MuKnSys/cryptocurrency-for-salesforce/README.md

-# salesforce-org-wallet
+# Project Plan

-# Salesforce Project
+# Salesforce Project and Salesforce Org Wallet Explanation and Setup

 This is a basic demonstration Salesforce DX Project.
 Using the [SF CLI](https://developer.salesforce.com/tools/sfdxcli) tools, you can deploy to a Developer Edition Scratch Org.
 Our project will allow Salesforce administrators to make crypto payments from an enterprise Salesforce Org that resembles this one.